 Which gold miners could gain?

-A surge in gold prices would benefit almost all gold stocks.
-But some have more leverage to gold prices than others.
-Among senior gold miners, Kinross Gold (KGC) and Yamana Gold (AUY) have shown the most sensitivity to gold prices since the start of 2016.
+A surge in gold prices after the surprising US election results could benefit almost all gold stocks.
+However, some have more leverage to gold prices than others.

 For more risk-tolerant investors, leveraged ETFs such as the ProShares Ultra Silver ETF (AGQ) and the Direxion Daily Gold Miners Bull 3X ETF (NUGT) provide high leverage to changes in precious metal prices.

-But investors should note that while they might multiply gains in the event of an upside in gold prices, the downside is also higher if precious metal prices come under pressure.
+While investors could multiply gains in the event of an upside in gold prices, the downside is also higher if precious metal prices come under pressure.